kramea/aibedo/README.md

     conda env create -f env_simple.yaml -n aibedo conda activate aibedo  # activate the environment called 'aibedo'

+*** Note for jupyter notebooks: *** You need to choose the above environment (aibedo) as kernel of the jupyter notebook.
+If the environment doesn't show up in the list of possible kernels, please do

+    python -m ipykernel install --user --name aibedo   # change aibedo with whatever environment name you use

+Then, please refresh the notebook page.

 ## Getting started

 ***Please have a look at [this README](aibedo/README.md)***